EinarUeland/Astar-Algorithm/README.md

 <p align="center"><img src="https://github.com/EinarUeland/Astar-Algorithm/blob/TestRnd/Figures/2Sided.gif"   width="430" height="323">

-<strong>Multiple goal nodes</strong> can be specified as the example above shows:
+<strong>Multiple goal nodes</strong> can be specified.
+In the below example, there is 3 different goal cells.
 <p align="center"><img src="https://github.com/EinarUeland/Astar-Algorithm/blob/TestRnd/Figures/Multiple.gif"   width="430" height="323">

 In cite YT, this is could also be used for a version of <em>Frontier Based Exploration</em>  where the "robot" search for the nearest unexplored cell.
 See the following example: